 Gregory Nagy, Francis Jones Professor of Classical Greek Literature in the Department of the Classics and Professor of Comparative Literature, Harvard University; Director, Harvard University Center for Hellenic Studies in Washington, DC

 Sahar Bazzaz (History, Middle East and North Africa), Associate Professor of History, College of the Holy Cross

 Emma Dench, Professor of the Classics and of History, Harvard University

-Sarah E. Insley, PhD, Visiting Scholar in the Department of Classics, Brown University
+Sarah E. Insley, PhD, ACLS New Faculty Fellow in the Department of Classics, Brown University

 Michael Puett, Walter C. Klein Professor of Chinese History and Chair of the Committee on the Study of Religion, Harvard University